Your food waste bin may be collected by a separate vehicle, at a different time (although on the same day) to your wheeled bin.

 Use your small kitchen caddy to collect food waste each day and then transfer it into your larger brown food waste bin ready for collection.
 If you are taking part in the food waste for flats pilot, please transfer it to the communal bin provided.

-The delivery time for a food waste bin or kitchen caddy is currently 10 working days.
+The delivery time for a food waste bin or kitchen caddy is up to 20 days.
 Food waste collections are currently not available to most residents with communal bins, although we are in the process of expanding this service.

 What can you put in your food waste bin?

 All your raw and cooked food waste leftovers including:

 - Teabags and coffee grounds

 - Cut flowers

 What can’t you put in your food waste bin?

 Please remember to line your kitchen caddy with newspaper or a compostable liner, as everything that goes into your food waste bin (including shredded paper) must be wrapped.

 You can simply use a sheet or two of newspaper to wrap your food waste in or, if you prefer to use a compostable liners, you can purchase these from most major supermarkets.